 Now, let’s follow the steps to learn more.

 - In the first place, select Cell C5 and type the formula:

 Here, this formula will create an array that will have 6 rows and 2 columns.
-The decimals numbers should be between 5 to 15.
+The decimal numbers should be between 5 to 15.

 - After that, hit Enter to see the result.

 3. Enable Analysis ToolPak in Excel to Generate a Random Number between Two Numbers